Decree 770: Enforcement

+Consequences

 The direct consequence of the decree was a huge baby boom.
 Between 1966 and 1967 the number of births almost doubled, and the estimated total fertility rate (TFR) increased from 1.9 to 3.7.
 The generation born in 1967 and 1968 was the largest in Romanian history.
 Thousands of nursery schools were built.
 As the children got older, their needs were not properly met.
 There were cases where lectures were shortened to enable three school shifts.
 In schools, a student–teacher ratio of over 40 children per class became frequent.
-When, after the revolution, lots of business closed or shrank their workforce, the latest hires were fired preferentially.
+When, after the revolution, lots of businesses closed or shrank their workforce, the latest hires were fired preferentially.

 The decree was abolished on 26 December 1989, days after the Romanian Revolution.

 Circumvention and mortality

 In the 1970s, birth rates declined again.
 Economic pressure on families remained, and people began to seek ways to circumvent the decree.
 Wealthier women were able to obtain contraceptives illegally or to bribe doctors to give diagnoses which made abortion possible.
 Especially among the less educated and poorer women there were many unwanted pregnancies.
-These women could only use primitive methods of abortion, which led to infection, sterility or even their own death.
+These women could only use primitive methods of abortion, which led to infection, sterility, or even their own death.
 The mortality among pregnant women became the highest in Europe during the reign of Ceaușescu.
 While the childbed mortality rate kept declining over the years in neighboring countries, in Romania it increased to more than ten times that of its neighbors.

 Many children born in this period became malnourished, were severely physically disabled, or ended up in care under grievous conditions, which led to a rise in child mortality.

 Romanian orphans

-A consequence of Ceaușescu's natalist policy is that large numbers of children ended up living in orphanages, because their parents could not cope with looking after them.
-The vast majority of children who lived in the state-run orphanages were not actually orphans, like the name implies, but simply children whose parents could not afford to look after them.
+A consequence of Ceaușescu's natalist policy was that large numbers of children ended up living in orphanages, because their parents could not cope with looking after them.
+The vast majority of children who lived in the state-run orphanages were not actually orphans, like the name implies, but simply children whose parents could not afford or did not want to look after them.